redis/redis-doc/commands/zdiffstore.md

-Computes the difference between the first set and all the successive sorted sets given by the specified keys, and stores the result in `destination`.
+Computes the difference of `numkeys` sorted sets given by the specified keys, between the first and all the successive sets, and stores the result in `destination`.
-It is mandatory to provide the number of input keys (`numkeys`) before passing the input keys.

 Keys that do not exist are considered to be empty sets.